 What can you plant using square foot gardening

 When you start square foot gardening, one of the most important things (other than setting up your grid) is knowing how many of each plant to put in the designated square foot.
-Once you know that, you just have to make sure you stick to the amount of seeds that are recommended for each type of plant.
+Once you know that, you just have to make sure you stick to the number of seeds that are recommended for each type of plant.
 If you don’t you will most likely undermine the benefit of this method.
-More seeds/plants doesn’t lead to more yield, but the right amount per square foot will give you higher yield.
+More seeds/plants don’t lead to more yield, but the right amount per square foot will give you a higher yield.
 Below is a general guideline…

 - Squash – 1 per square foot